halfzebra/create-elm-app/CONTRIBUTING.md

 1. Fork the repo and clone with `git clone git@github.com:%YOUR_USERNAME%/create-elm-app.git`

-2. Run `yarn install` in the root `create-elm-app` folder to install all dependencies.
+2. Run `npm install` in the root `create-elm-app` folder to install all dependencies.

-3. Run `yarn link` in the root `create-elm-app` folder to install local module globally.
+3. Run `npm link` in the root `create-elm-app` folder to install local module globally.

 ## Submitting a Pull Request